Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## Changelog

-You can see the [Changelog](CHANGELOG.md) here or in the published versions.
+You can see the Changelog in the addon or in the published versions.

 ## Disclaimer

-Netflix, Amazon Prime video and Disney+ are trademarks and the author of this addon is not affiliated with these companies.
+Netflix, Amazon Prime video and Disney+ (Hotstar, STAR+) and Crunchyroll are trademarks and the author of this addon is not affiliated with these companies.